grumdrig/slog/pqvm.md

 Push the ensuing data onto the stack.
 This instruction behaves somewhat differently from most others as it inserts for non-instruction data to be inlined in the code.
-It's useful especially for values outside the range of what can be represented as an immediate argument.
+It's useful especially for values outside the range of what can be represented as an immediate operand.

-	repeat `argument` times {
+	repeat `operand` times {
 		MEMORY[--SP] = MEMORY[PC++]
 	}